NMagpie/Distributed-System-Instagram-Clone/README.md

 Maybe later changed to GET request since its nature, just to transform received data template.

-> **Notice:** to receive Gateway Status, you need to put its gRPC port, not HTTP one!
+> **❗ Notice:** to receive Gateway Status, you need to put its gRPC port, not HTTP one!

 - ## `GET /profile/%username%`: